-Managing performance is a continuous process of timely and effective communication between managers, supervisors and employees.
-Radford University supports and is committed to an annual performance management process to foster development of each person and to help the individual employee be successful in his/her work assignment as well as to accomplish the University’s mission and goals.
-Performance management aids the individual employee with communication and understanding expectations on a regular basis, and it provides ongoing, timely and descriptive, informal and formal feedback.
+Managing performance is a continuous process of timely and effective communication between managers, supervisors, and employees.
+Radford University supports and is committed to an annual performance management process to foster the development of each person and to help the individual employee be successful in his/her work assignment as well as to accomplish the University’s mission and goals.
+Performance management aids the individual employee with communication and understanding expectations on a regular basis, and it provides ongoing, timely, and descriptive, informal, and formal feedback.
 The process should promote motivating employees to perform their best and should be conducted with fairness and transparency.

 - Administrative/Professional Faculty: The A/P Faculty evaluation must be completed by September 15.
 Please refer to the AP Handbook [PDF].

 - Classified Staff: Annual Cycle from October 25th – October 24th, Evaluation Due Date: October 25 http://www.dhrm.virginia.gov/hrpolicy/policy.html.

 - Wage Employees: There is no formal evaluation form or process, but supervisors are encouraged to give continuous performance feedback throughout the year.

 - Teaching and Research Faculty: Please refer to the T&R Handbook.